storageos/storageos.github.io/_docs/operations/managing-host-storage.md

 ---
 layout: guide
-title: StorageOS Docs - Storage configuration
+title: StorageOS Docs - Managing Host Storage
 anchor: operations
-module: operations/storage-host-config
+module: operations/managing-host-storage
 ---

-# Storage host configuration
+# Managing Host Storage

 StorageOS uses the storage available in the nodes where it is installed to present as available for volumes.